matias-vazquez/SistemasEmbebidos/LSE08/README.md

 ### __Part I: Setting up FreeRTOS for the SAMD21G18 processor__

-1. Download the following FreeRTOS files adjusted for Arduino zero from this link.
-Place this folder as illustrated below:
+1. Download the following FreeRTOS files adjusted for Arduino zero from the link below.
+Place the downloaded folder as shown:

-    C:\Users\YOURUSErNAME\Documents\Atmel Studio\7.0\FreeRTOS
+    `C:\Users\Username\Documents\Atmel Studio\7.0\FreeRTOS`

-2. Create a new project in ATMEL studio.
+2. Create a _GCC C Executable_ project in ATMEL studio.

-3. Select the GCC C Executable version.

-4. Change the GCCApplicationX  name to your prefered name (FRThreadQueue).

-5. At the solution explorer, create two folders.

-The “include” and the “source” folders as illustrated below.

-6. Copy all the files from the folder indicated below and paste them into the include folder at the solution explorer as illustrated below.
- C:\Users\YOURUSErNAME\Documents\Atmel Studio\7.0\FreeRTOS\include
+3. On the Solution Explorer, create two folders: `include` and `source` and move the contents from your FreeRTOS folder to the respective created folders on your project: `include → include` and `src → source`

-7. Copy all the files from the folder indicated below and paste them into the source folder at the solution explorer.
+4. Copy all the files from the folder indicated below and paste them into the source folder at the solution explorer.
 C:\Users\YOURUSErNAME\Documents\Atmel Studio\7.0\FreeRTOS\src

-8. Modify the main program so it contains the next code:
+5. Paste the following code into your `main.c`:

 ```c
 /* Kernel includes. */